samparkewolfe/Sound_Control/README.md

 ## Holistics
 * Save File.
 * Optimise all sensors.
-* Make whole UI nicer.
-	* Make UI have one solid background  (Done)
-	* Give each module the same coloured background that is smaller than the UI’s background.
-(Done)
-	* Give smaller modules a different background.

 #### Colour Tracker
 * Fix umenu that doesn’t work with more than 2 input devices.